Behind the Scenes

 written by Brian Holland, Lamont Dozier and Eddie Holland, recorded by Marvin Gaye - Ain’t No Mountain High Enough

-written and recorded by Nick Ashford and Valerie Simpson - Song For You
+written by Nick Ashford and Valerie Simpson, recorded by Marvin Gaye & Tammi Terrell - A Song For You

 written by Leon Russell, recorded by Donny Hathaway - Superstition